 In a recent post from Bart Mroz, he points out what he calls "one of the most sobering statistics" regarding a data breach, and the statistic has nothing to do with costs.
 Discussing the 2016 Ponemon research, Mroz reports that it takes 6 months to detect a security incident.

-Responding to incidents is not possible if an organization's networks does not have the correct policies, procedures, and even the right tools monitoring assets on a regular basis.
+Responding to incidents is not possible if an organization's networks do not have the correct policies, procedures, and even the right tools to monitor assets on a regular basis.

-Though Benjamin Franklin's quote, "An Ounce of Prevention Is Worth a Pound of Cure" was aimed at fire safety in the 1700s, the same concept cannot be more applicable within information security.
+Though Benjamin Franklin's quote, "An Ounce of Prevention Is Worth a Pound of Cure" was aimed at fire safety in the 1700s, the same concept cannot be more applicable to information security.